 The Audit and Governance Committee's membership is comprised of three Non-Executive Directors of the Governing Body; the Chair having qualifications and expertise in finance and audit matters.
 Members are supported by the CCG's internal auditors, external auditors and local counter fraud specialist.

-The Committee met six times during 2021/22, all meetings were quorate in line with the Committee's terms of reference and its members achieved 94% attendance at meetings.
 The members of the Committee are named within the Members Report section of this annual report.

+The Committee met three times during the reporting period, all meetings were quorate in line with the Committee's terms of reference and its members achieved 83% attendance at meetings.